mehul0810/usage-checker-for-acf/README.md

 ## Installation

-1. Copy the `usage-checker-for-acf` folder to your site's `wp-content/plugins` directory.
+1. Copy the `fieldradar` folder to your site's `wp-content/plugins` directory.
 2. Activate the plugin on the Plugins screen.

 ## Usage

-In WordPress Admin go to: Tools → ACF Usage Checker
+In WordPress Admin go to: Tools → FieldRadar

 - Select a post type (the plugin lists public post types).
 - Click "Load fields" to list candidate fields/meta keys for that post type.